Lamer87/Space_Engineers_DLC_unlocker/README.md

             - You can completely erase Plugin Launcher, run the Tool and press "M".

 <!-- [v1.4] - Added more options in the Removing zone (just restore backup + completely erase)
-- Added a "restart the Tool" button when it can be useful -->
+- Added a "restart the Tool" button when it can be useful
+- Some edits to cream_api.ini -->

 <br>